-We have issued nonvested stock awards from treasury stock.
-Recipients of these awards possess the rights of stockholders, including voting rights and the right to receive dividends.
-In 2013, 2012 and 2011, we issued nonvested stock units that settle in stock and vest over periods up to nine years.
+In 2014, 2013 and 2012, we issued nonvested stock units that settle in stock and vest over periods up to eleven years.
 Recipients of nonvested stock units do not possess stockholder rights.
-The fair value of these two grant types is based on the end of day market value of our common stock on the grant date.
-The following table summarizes our nonvested stock award and unit activity in 2013:
+The fair value of nonvested stock units is based on the end of day market value of our common stock on the grant date.
+The following table summarizes our nonvested stock unit activity in 2014: